crustio/crust-wiki/docs/preview-network-maxwell.md

 Waiting for DSM, comming soon

+## Benefits and Rewards
+The preview network provides staking and authoring rewards (total 540,000 CRU), and storage market rewards.
+The staking and authoring rewards are distributed in 2 years.
+The initial reward for each era (6 hours) is 750CRU, including 600CRU staking reward and 150CRU authoring reward.
+The era reward is halved every 90 days.

 ## Developer

 The developer documentation will be available at the same time as the storage market.